shangril/crero-yp/README.md

 The following setting is a good idea:

 * Install a png image named favicon.png at the root of your Crero install.
 Firstly, you'll have a favicon, helping people to identify your site visually in their (maybe numerous) opened browser tab, in their bookmarks, history, and so on.
 Secondly, this label logo will be displayed for your entry in the yp service, which also helps identifying your label.
 Thirdly, your label will have a logo on its pages, and if it has a radio, will display this logo instead of a blank "broken image" square when the radio plays a title that hasn't a cover art linked ot its album.

+##### Trouble with misconfigured https hosts
+Please read the above "Basic https thing scenario" section to understand a bit, firstly.
+If your CreRo instance falls into point 4) (misconfigured HTTPS), you have no other choice that to set in Crero admin panel the YPForceHTTPS option to get a working directory listing.

 #### The question of advanced information